mzweigert/Newton-Polynomial/README.md

 # Newton Polynomial Counting Algorythm

-Newton polynomial counting algorytm written in C# and Python.
+Newton polynomial counting algorythm written in C# and Python.
 Requires Python interpreter installed on the machine.